Chronology of World War II

 Italian Woman in Rubble

-Bogged Sherman tank
+Bogged Sherman Tank

-A Sherman Tank Squeezes under a Low Railway Bridge as It Moves Up Towards the River Garigliano, 18 January 1944
+Tank Squeezes under a Low Railway Bridge

 [January 17th - January 19th]